flowers

 Butterhead lettuce, which includes Boston and Bibb varieties, gives you about 0.5 to 1 gram of fiber per cup.
 The leaves are soft, loose, and slightly sweet, which makes them easy to enjoy raw.

 I like using butterhead when I want a gentle texture that almost melts in your mouth.
 You can use the whole leaves as wraps for chicken or tofu, and they hold fillings well without cracking.
-While the fiber is moderate, it pairs nicely with beans, seeds, or whole grains to round out your meal.

-5. Crisphead Lettuce Fiber Content
+5. Crisphead Lettuce Nutrition Content

 fresh head of iceberg lettuce on marble kitchen counter near window with wooden cutting boards and bowl in background